-Dziga Vertov, Le Ciné-Œil de la Révolution. Écrits sur le cinéma [The Kino-Eye of the Revolution.
-Writings on Cinema], is edited by Antonio Somaini, François Albera (University of Lausanne), and Irina Tcherneva (Ecole des Hautes Etudes en Sciences Sociale).
-The book will be published by the publishing house Les Presses du Réel.
-This is in collaboration with the Austrian Film Museum based in Vienna, a museum which has the most important Vertov collection (texts, photos, diagrams, films) in the world.
-The publication will cover the entire span of Vertov’s career, from 1917-18 (poems, experiments on sound, etc.), all the way to the very last texts
+Dziga Vertov, Le Ciné-Œil de la Révolution. Écrits sur le Cinéma [The Kino-Eye of the Revolution.
+Writings on Cinema], is edited by Antonio Somaini, François Albera (University of Lausanne), and Irina Tcherneva (Ecole des Hautes Etudes en Sciences Sociale), and published by the publishing house Les Presses du Réel.
+In collaboration with the Austrian Film Museum, which houses the most important Vertov collection in the world (including texts, photos, diagrams and films), the publication covers the entire span of Vertov’s career, from 1917-18, all the way to the very last texts.

 The guiding idea of this new edition of Vertov’s writings is to present his work not only from the perspective of a history of Russian and Soviet cinema, but also from the perspective of a theory of media.
 Besides providing all the fundamental biographical and bibliographical information about Vertov, new emphasis will focus on how Vertov used cinema as a materialist medium capable of visualising the technical infrastructure of the new social system produced by the 1917 Revolution, a medium with innovative ways of seeing, hearing, and understanding the new Soviet society.
 In order to do this, Vertov is discussed in relation to a series of figures who wrote about film, photography, and media theory during the 1920s and 1930s outside of Russia, such as Walter Benjamin, Laszlo Moholy-Nagy, Jean Epstein and Luigi Russolo.